Ooops!

 On this Sunday, we talk about friendship, vulnerability, and welcoming new people into community.
+Please note that masks are required; kN95s are available if you need one.

 Rev. Dr. Martin Luther King, Jr. spoke often of the fundamental interconnectedness of all people.
 On this Sunday, we read from his last book, and remember that “whatever affects one directly affects all indirectly.